-Secondary metabolites: Shikimate Pathway and its role in biosynthesis of Secondary Metabolites.
-[8]

-Phosphorus nutrition - Forms of phosphorus in soil.
+- ❖ Secondary metabolites: Shikimate pathway and its role in biosynthesis of secondary metabolites. - ❖ Phosphorus nutrition Forms of phosphorus in soil.
 Phosphorus uptake, factors controlling 'P' uptake, 'P' fractions in plants.
 Role of Pyrophosphate in plant metabolism.
-[7]

-CCSPR 305.2.1: PLANT PHYSIOLOGY PAPER XI: PRACTICAL COURSE I
+PAPER X (CCSPR 305.2.1): PLANT PHYSIOLOGY: PRACTICAL COURSE - I

-- 1. To study the effect of potassium on glycolytic enzyme pyruvate kinase.
+- ❖ To study the effect of potassium on glycolytic enzyme pyruvate kinase.

-- 2. Estimation of starch.
+- !
+Estimation of starch.

-- 3. Study of Oxalic acid accumulation in leaf tissue.
+- ❖ Study of Oxalic acid accumulation in leaf tissue.

-- 4. Estimation of Ascorbic acid.
+- Estimation of Ascorbic acid.

-- 5. Estimation of Polyphenols.
+- Section Estimation of Polyphenols.

-- 6. Estimation of Cellulose.
+- Section Estimation of Cellulose.

-1. Study of Phosphorus distribution in different plant parts.

-- 2. Study of enzyme inorganic pyrophosphatase. - 3-4.
-Study of effect of light on chlorophyll biosynthesis. - 5.
-Study of enzyme polygalacturonase.
+- Study of Phosphorus distribution in different plant parts. - Study of enzyme inorganic pyrophosphatase. - ❖ Study of effect of light on chlorophyll biosynthesis. - Study of enzyme polygalacturonase.